LSRM: High-Fidelity Object-Centric Reconstruction via Scaled Context Windows: Experiments

 \paragraph{Object-centric Inverse Rendering} We evaluate LSRM’s inverse-rendering extension on three widely used benchmarks: StanfordORB \cite{kuang2024stanford}, DigitalTwinCatalogue (DTC) \cite{dong2025digital}, and ObjectsWithLighting (OWL) \cite{ummenhofer2024objects}.
 These datasets span diverse materials, illumination, and capture setups, offering a stringent test of relightability, texture fidelity, and geometric consistency.
-As summarized in Tab.~\ref{tab:inv_render_quan}, LSRM consistently clearly outperforms prior feed-forward baselines.
+We focus our comparisons on optimization-based and feed-forward baselines with strong reported quantitative results or available qualitative comparisons.
+As summarized in Tab.~\ref{tab:inv_render_quan}, LSRM consistently outperforms prior feed-forward baselines.
 However, gains in pixel-wise metrics such as PSNR are comparatively modest.
-This reflects the inherently ill-posed nature of inverse rendering: although LSRM disentangles shadows and specular highlights to recover high-fidelity details, global ambiguities—e.g., slight color shifts (predicting a deep blue versus a light blue roof for the birdhouse; bottom left of Fig.~\ref{fig:inv})—can disproportionately penalize PSNR.
+This reflects the inherently ill-posed nature of inverse rendering: although LSRM recovers high-fidelity geometry and texture details, global ambiguities—e.g., slight global shifts in albedo, roughness and metallicity maps—can disproportionately penalize PSNR.
 In contrast, on perceptual metrics like LPIPS, which emphasize high-frequency structure, LSRM shows substantial improvements, reaching performance comparable to SOTA optimization-based methods.

 Qualitative results in Fig.~\ref{fig:inv} corroborate these gains in texture fidelity.
 For example, LSRM recovers legible text (the ``Nutrition Facts'' and ``Calories 0'' label on the can, top right) and fine textures (the golden leaves and flowers on the teapot, top right and bottom left).
 Beyond appearance, LSRM also improves geometry, accurately recovering the small fence in front of the birdhouse.
 This geometric accuracy is reflected in StanfordORB Chamfer Distance (CD), which drops markedly relative to LIRM and optimization-based approaches.